CowCatcherAI/CowCatcherAI/README.md

 # 🐄 CowCatcher AI

-### Automated Estrus Detection for Modern Dairy Farming
+### Helping with Estrus Detection for Modern Dairy Farming

 **CowCatcher AI** is an informative open-source computer vision system designed to monitor your herd 24/7.
 By analyzing live footage from your barn cameras, it automatically detects "mounting" behavior—the primary sign of estrus (heat)—and instantly sends a photo notification to your smartphone via Telegram or combine it with your Home assistant setup.